yashu1wwww/AutoCreateGmailAccount/README.md

 ### Preparation

-note:-please note the password where password will enters automatically and at last you will find gmail address note that...
+note:-please note or copy the password where password will enters automatically and at last you will find gmail address note that(or the created accounts will save in created accounts in microsoft excel) ...

 use proxy to avoid accounts ban from google....